 LessonUp's UK team recently attended an education event.
 Several teachers approached us asking if our platform was like 'TeacherMatic.'
 We hadn’t heard of it, so we looked it up afterwards and found that TeacherMatic is an AI toolkit designed to generate lesson plans, rubrics, worksheets, and other materials—similar to ChatGPT.

-Maia is entirely optional within our platform.
-You can create interactive lessons without using Maia at all.
-For those who choose to use it, Maia offers assistance by suggesting pedagogically sound lesson structures.
+AI is entirely optional within our platform.
+You can create interactive lessons without using it at all.
+For those who choose to use it, our AI offers support by suggesting pedagogically sound lesson structures.
+For example, our AI always suggests starting a lesson with a mind map to activate prior knowledge, and ending it with three open questions as an exit ticket reflection.

 AI in education promises exciting possibilities, but it also raises significant concerns.
-Tools like LessonUp’s Maia illustrate how AI can play a valuable supporting role—saving you time and offering assistance, while still allowing you to maintain full control over your lessons.
+Tools like LessonUp’s AI tools illustrate how AI can play a valuable supporting role—saving you time and offering assistance, while still allowing you to maintain full control over your lessons.
 On the other hand, AI cannot replicate the empathetic connections that you have with your students.
 The human touch, combined with AI’s speed and precision, shows potential.
 Could this balance of technology and personal connection be the key to the future of education?